linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **5. Authentication Script (`/usr/local/bin/validate_auth.sh`)**

-This script prompts the user to select between Pushbullet (email verification) or Twilio (OTP verification) for authentication.
+This script gives the user the choice to use either Pushbullet (email verification) or Twilio (OTP verification) for authentication.

 ```bash
 #!/bin/bash